This Program Is Teaming Up with Hotels to Give Guests Free Books

 Here’s the best part: The books are free.
 That’s right—just like the Gideon’s Bible, you can take the book with you when you leave.
 Publishers donate the books because they appreciate the promotion Ubell-Meyer and Bedside Reading can do for their titles.
 She says it’s easy for her to get behind the books because she and her staff handpick the ones they like.
 If you don’t like the idea of taking one with you, pick up these books you can finish in one day.

 The hotels typically stock between one and three books per room, and Ubell-Meyer rotates the titles on a monthly basis.
 Most of the titles are advance copies, which means the guests won’t have had a chance to read them—and they’ll be exposed to new literature.
 The relaunch featured “New York Times bestselling authors, Salman Rushdie, with The Golden House, and Kelly Corrigan’s Tell Me More.
 What a great way to start the program!” she says.
-Bedside Reading offers more benefits than people realize: Check out what reading can do for your brain.
+Bedside Reading offers more benefits than people realize.